-Career Networking Dinners are an opportunity for Gettysburg students to socialize and network with alumni, parents and friends of the College and are typically held during winter break.
+Career Networking Dinners are an opportunity for Gettysburg students to socialize and network with alumni, parents and friends of the College and are typically held the second week of January during winter break.

 Hear about various career areas, get suggestions about your own career or graduate school path and network with potential employers for internships or full-time jobs.

 Don't miss this opportunity to connect with Gettysburg alumni and parents, build your professional network, get advice on looking for your first job, and ask questions from professionals in a variety of careers.

 Career Networking Dinner Date: All dinners are Tuesday, January 12 (unless otherwise specified by a host)

 Applications Due: November 1 by 11:59p.m.